mzman88/bamoe91-enablement-lab/README.md

 This project details the lab for the BAMOE 9 enablement.

+## Important

+Please keep in mind that BAMOE 9.1 is Tech Preview for stateful processes use cases and is not meant for Production.
+Therefore, some features and functionalities are either non provided or still being tested.
+The 9.2 release scheduled for Q4-2024 will be the first supported version of BAMOE 9 powered by Kogito.

+Note that 9.1 is supported for stateless business processes i.e. which do not require persistence.

 ## Objectives

 In this lab, we will be using the VM already set up for BAMOE 9.1 usage in TechZone.